AbelGRubio/NumericalAnalysis/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Bienvenido a la documentacion de Análisis numérico: Tema 1!
+Bienvenido a la documentación de Análisis numérico: Tema 1!
 ===========================================================